jamietre/CsQuery/documentation/create.md

     CQ.CreateDocument(..)   // Create a document.

-This method assumes that the content is a complete HTML document and not a fragment.
 In addition to the handling of optional tags provided by the `Create` method, this method will ensure that any content is a complete HTML document.
 If the `html`, `body` or `head` tags are missing, they will be created.
+Optional tags such as `table > tbody` are always generated.
 Stranded text nodes (e.g. outside of `body`) will be moved inside the body.
+This is the same handling a browser would use when rendering any HTML source.

 #####Create a fragment